engineering-collaboration/book/docs/book/anatomy-of-a-code-change/static-analysis.md

+---
+title: Static analysis
+description: Static analysis scans the syntax of our code without actually executing it.
+It verifies that we follow agreed-upon conventions in our solution to maintain consistent readability, avoid bugs, and prevent security vulnerabilities before running our code.
+---

 # Static analysis

 Static analysis scans the syntax of our code without actually executing it.
 It verifies that we follow agreed-upon conventions in our solution to maintain consistent readability, avoid bugs, and prevent security vulnerabilities before running our code.
 Static analysis is run at every step of our code change: pre-merge, post-merge, and pre-release.